Matt Dunn (author)

 Matt Dunn (born Margate, England, in 1966) is a British romantic comedy novelist.
 He was educated at Chatham House Grammar School in Ramsgate, and then read Sports Science at Brighton Polytechnic (now the University of Brighton).

-His second novel, The Ex-Boyfriend's Handbook, was shortlisted for both the Romantic Novel of the Year Award and the Melissa Nathan Award for Comedy Romance.
+His second novel, The Ex-Boyfriend's Handbook, was shortlisted for both the Romantic Novel of the Year Award.
 It subsequently became a best-seller in the UK (and as an e-book in the United States), and was optioned for sitcom development by CBS.

 In 2008, he contributed to the anthology of true stories The Best Day of My Life, along with James Corden, Allan Carr, Phil Greening, and novelists Sophie Kinsella, Mike Gayle, Jenny Colgan, and Kate Harrison.

 He has also written about life, love, and relationships for The Times, The Guardian, Daily Express, Mail On Sunday, Metro, and The Sun, and magazines including Cosmopolitan, Company, Glamour, Elle, and Scarlet.

 He was a visiting lecturer on London Metropolitan University's Creative Writing Degree, and has taught a number of shorter writing courses at various festivals and events.

-Previously, he worked as an I.T. headhunter, fitness equipment salesman, and a professional lifeguard.
-In 1984, he was a member of a team that won the British and Commonwealth Lifesaving Championship.